tendermint/spec/rfc/003-ed25519-verification.md

 As signature verification is one of the major bottlenecks of Tendermint-go, if ZIP 215 is adopted batch verification of signatures will be safe in consensus critical areas.

+The change has been recommended to be done in a major release.
+Although it is not a breaking change if this change were to be rolled out in a minor release a node could construct signatures which could only be verified by nodes which have received updates to the verification function.

+This change will have no impact on signature aggregation because to enable this feature Tendermint will have to use a different curve i.e [BLS](https://en.wikipedia.org/wiki/Boneh%E2%80%93Lynn%E2%80%93Shacham).
+Secondly, this change will enable safe batch verification for the Tendermint-Go client.
+Batch verification for the rust client is already supported in the library being used.

 ## Status

 Proposed